oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 ### Final Data used in network
 Our final pre-processed data is comprised of samples each containg the padded images for each stage of the cell-cycle.
 More specifically, the input to the network is a pytorch tensor containing (bath_size, seq, channels, height, width)

+Not every protein exhibits clearly defined spatial and/or temporal structure, (some are diffuse within the cellular cytoplasm), so we expect that samples of such proteins introduce noise to our dataset, and will be difficult to predict.
+Note that for the sake of time (and disk space) we have not run this over the entire dataset, but rather have selected a subset as a kind of ‘proof-of-concept’.
+We would expect that, given more data, our model would perform better as we are able to provide more examples of proteins with more clearly defined structure.

 As the cell images are not oriented in any particular way after the segmentation, we can freely flip them verically or horizonatlly at each time step (as long as were consistent over a given cell) to generate more training data.
 This allows us to quadruple our data easily without having to preprocess additional training data.

 ## Our Network